TheresaLui/SelfHelpContent_v2/articles/problemscopingques.hdinsight/problemscopingques-spark-2019.md

             "order": 6,
             "controlType": "textbox",
             "displayLabel": "Spark configuration details",
-            "required": true,
-            "watermarkText": "Complete Spark-submit command, or config info on number of executors, executor cores, and executor memory"
+            "watermarkText": "Complete Spark-submit command, or config info on number of executors, executor cores, and executor memory", "required": true
         },
         {
             "id": "problem_description",
             "order": 7,
             "controlType": "multilinetextbox",
             "displayLabel": "Additional details about the issue",
-            "required": true,
-            "useAsAdditionalDetails": true,
-            "watermarkText": "Please provide the detail symptom including the full error text if available, whether the issue is intermittent or persistent, and any other relevant information"
+            "watermarkText": "Please provide the detail symptom including the full error text if available, whether the issue is intermittent or persistent, and any other relevant information", "required": true,
+            "useAsAdditionalDetails": true
         },
         {
             "id": "learn_more_text",